 Law of the sea also known as the “constitution of the sea” is the ground of the international law which administers different states in the maritime jurisdiction.
-It handles matters such as navigational rights, sea mineral claims and coastal water jurisdiction.
+It handles matters such as navigational rights, sea mineral claims, and coastal water jurisdiction.
 The United Nations Law of the Sea provides authority to coastal states over the seabed and subsoil of the continental shelf.
-A country have right over 200m EEZ and allows the state to explore and excavate any resource within the territorial limits.
+A country has the right to over 200m EEZ and allows the state to explore and excavate any resource within the territorial limits.

 Admiralty law in America

-In the United States the federal district court have authority over all admiralty and maritime cases.
-The state court hearing an admiralty case is required to follow the Admiralty maritime law even if its against the law of the state.
+In the United States, the federal district court has authority over all admiralty and maritime cases.
+The state court hearing an admiralty case is required to follow the Admiralty maritime law even if it’s against the law of the state.
 Under the doctrine known as the “reverse-Erie doctrine.”
 The Erie doctrine derived by“Erie Railroad Co. v.
-Tompkins” tells the courts hearing state cases to apply state law.
+Tompkins” tells the courts to hear state cases to apply state law.
 However, if a state court is hearing Admiralty cases should apply Admiralty Law.
-Which in some cases turns really crucial.
+Which in some cases turns crucial.

 Admiralty Law in Asia

-The Admiralty Law in Singapore exclusively covers the areas such as Carriage of goods by sea, Admiralty law and merchant shipping legislation.
-However, as far as Carriage of goods by sea is concerned the Admiralty law of Singapore is extremely similar to that of English Law.
+The Admiralty Law in Singapore exclusively covers the areas such as the Carriage of goods by sea, the Admiralty law, and merchant shipping legislation.
+However, as far as the Carriage of goods by sea is concerned the Admiralty law of Singapore is extremely similar to that of English Law.
 Common law principles and two decrees.
 Namely Carriage of goods by sea and the Bills of lading act.
 The primary Jurisdiction is handled by the High court (Admiralty Jurisdiction) Act of Singapore.

 Maritime suits often involve matters of international law.
-In Malaysia the importance of having a separate and specialized Admiralty court was extremely important and vital.
+In Malaysia, the importance of having a separate and specialized Admiralty court was extremely important and vital.
 This all took rise by the setting up of the court in October 2010.
-This court in Malaysia, Kuala Lumpur practices the same jurisdiction in handling the matters of Admiralty, as that of the High Court of Justice in England under the UK Supreme Court Act 1981.
-However, the law was a little amended and some things were changed for ex the matters which are handled by the court was expanded form the 18 matters listed in the s.24 (b) of UK Supreme Court Act 1981.
+This court in Malaysia, Kuala Lumpur practices the same jurisdiction in handling the matters of Admiralty, like that of the High Court of Justice in England under the UK Supreme Court Act 1981.
+However, the law was a little amended and some things were changed forex the matters which are handled by the court was expanded from the 18 matters listed in the s.24 (b) of UK Supreme Court Act 1981.

 Vessel Act as part of Admiralty/Maritime laws in Thailand is the frame of law that administers vessels in Thai waters.
 In terms of nationality, the vessels can be classified as either a Thai registered vessel or a foreign registered vessel.
-Thailand is not a signatory to any international conventions relating carriage of goods by sea i.e., Hague Rules, Hague Visby Rules or Hamburg Rules but some principles in those international Conventions were adopted in Thai COGSA particularly, it was mainly influenced by the provisions of Hamburg Rules.
+Thailand is not a signatory to any international conventions relating to the carriage of goods by sea i.e., Hague Rules, Hague-Visby Rules, or Hamburg Rules but some principles in those international Conventions were adopted in Thai COGSA particularly, it was mainly influenced by the provisions of Hamburg Rules.

-The Indonesian Admiralty Law states a ship should arrested by its harbormaster at the certain port based on a written court order that is granted if the ship is involved in a criminal or civil case.
-The Shipping Law further states that a court judgement for a ship arrest in a civil case relating to maritime claims may be issued without initiating civil court proceedings.
+The Indonesian Admiralty Law states a ship should be arrested by its harbormaster at a certain port based on a written court order that is granted if the ship is involved in a criminal or civil case.
+The Shipping Law further states that a court judgment for a ship arrest in a civil case relating to maritime claims may be issued without initiating civil court proceedings.

-The Maritime Safety Administration of the People’s Republic of China is a government agency which looks after every matter relating to the maritime and shipping safety, including the management of maritime traffic safety and security, stoppage of pollution from ships, inspection of ships and offshore facilities, navigational safety measures (including Search and Rescue, Aids to Navigation and the GMDSS), administrative management of port processes, and law enforcement on matters of maritime safety law.
-It was also accountable for marine accident investigation.
+The Maritime Safety Administration of the People’s Republic of China is a government agency that looks after every matter relating to maritime and shipping safety, including the management of maritime traffic safety and security, stoppage of pollution from ships, an inspection of ships and offshore facilities, navigational safety measures (including Search and Rescue, Aids to Navigation and the GMDSS), administrative management of port processes, and law enforcement on matters of maritime safety law.
+It was also accountable for marine accident investigations.
 It is headquartered in Dongcheng District, Beijing.

 Admiralty Law in Australia

-The Act does not create any new liens and do not change any common laws of the state
+The Act does not create any new liens and does not change any common laws of the state

 Admiralty Law in Canada

-Canadian maritime law is based on the “Navigation and Shipping” entrusted on the Parliament of Canada by the s.
+Canadian maritime law is based on the “Navigation and Shipping” entrusted to the Parliament of Canada by the s.
 91(10) of the Constitution Act, 1867.

 Canada has adopted a modern version of its maritime law, which is the updated version of the “Admiralty Law”.
-The original english admiralty jurisdistion was called wet because it limited itself with things at sea such as collisions, salvage, the work of mariners, and contracts and torts performed at sea.
-The canadian Admiralty law was named as dry because it also concerned itself witth matters such as:
+The original English admiralty jurisdiction was called wet because it limited itself with things at sea such as collisions, salvage, the work of mariners, and contracts and torts performed at sea.
+The Canadian Admiralty law was named as dry because it also concerned itself with matters such as:

 Personal Injuries to passengers

-Shipowners have a really huge for the safety and care of passengers.
+Shipowners have a huge for the safety and care of passengers.
 Passengers which are injured at sea consequently file claims against the third party.
-However, it is their responsibility to file a claim against the ship owner.
-Personal injury cases usually pursued within three years.
-Admiralty suits are to be filed within the 1 years’ time due to the terms and conditions at the back of the passenger tickets.
-Some exceptional cases also only have a 6 months’ time.
-Many U.S cruise lines also have terms to only file suit in either Miami and Seattle.
+However, it is their responsibility to file a claim against the shipowner.
+Personal injury cases are usually pursued within three years.
+Admiralty suits are to be filed within 1 year due to the terms and conditions at the back of the passenger tickets.
+Some exceptional cases also only have 6 months.
+Many U.S cruise lines also have terms to only file suit in either Miami or Seattle.